jacopocarotenuto/PoCS_Project/code/README.md

 Given that all data files are present in the "Data" folder, to run the code these are the instructions:
-1. Make sure you are either in the root directory of the repository or in the code folder: so `PoCS_Project` or `PoCS_Project/code/task_44`.
+1. Make sure you are either in the root directory of the repository or in the code folder: so `PoCS_Project`.
-2. In the bash terminal, run the following command: `julia task44_1.jl`.
+2. In the bash terminal, run the following command: `julia code/task_44/task44_1.jl`.
 This will execute the first part of the script where the raw data is processed and the output files are generated.
-3. In the bash terminal, run the following command: `julia task44_2.jl`.
+3. In the bash terminal, run the following command: `julia code/task_44/task44_2.jl`.
 This will execute the second part of the script where the analysis is performed and the output plots are generated.